jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 that disputeth idly and seeketh to advance himself over his brother.
 Say, O brethren!
 Let deeds, not words, be your adorning.
 (HW-P 5)

+71 O people!
+Dispute not concerning My Cause, for ye shall never fathom the manifold wisdom of your Lord, nor shall ye ever gauge the knowledge of Him Who is the All-Glorious, the All-Pervading.
+Whosoever layeth claim to have known His Essence is without doubt among the most ignorant of all people.
+Every atom in the universe would charge such a man with imposture, and to this beareth witness My tongue which speaketh naught but the truth.
+(SLH SH)

 DUTY